 A beard transplant is almost the same as having a normal hair transplant.
 If you are getting a beard transplant in Turkey, we use the Follicular Unit Extraction (FUE) to carry out a beard transplant procedure on you.
 The entire process is scarless and lasts for a lifetime.
 You do not have to repeat this procedure over and over.
 Just once, and that’s all you need.

-Generally, the beard transplant recovery process is a typically problem-free one.
+Generally, the beard transplant recovery process is typically problem-free.
 It usually comes with just a little pain or none at all.
 After about a week, visible signs of the transplant procedure begin to fade, and by this time to ten days after the process, you can start to shave normally again.

 You may find that your new beard hairs begin to fall out after about two or three weeks of undergoing the procedure.
 This might seem strange at first, but there is no reason to worry as it is a very normal part of the process.
 All the hair falling out would have grown back by the next three months.